Check out our cabins HERE!

 The clean springs and naturally-occurring floodplains in this region have attracted human settlers from the very beginning, dating all the way back to Native Americans who camped here, hunting the region's bountiful wildlife and taking advantage of its quiet setting as a recharge spot of their own before moving on to other locations.
 The 19th century brought European immigrants here, who took advantage of the rich soil and clear water for ranching and farming.
 When the US government laid a road through the region to blaze a path to forts in the west in the 1850s, the project was nicknamed the “government road,” leading through the “government canyon.”
 That nickname stuck, and has worked its way into official usage.

 As San Antonio grew, so did concerns for the city's supply of fresh and safe drinking water.
-Environmental groups, in partnership with the Texas Parks and Wildlife Department, heeded and addressed these concerns, ultimately creating the Government Canyon State Natural Area.
-Land purchases toward that goal began in 1993, and Government Canyon officially opened in October of 2005.
+Environmental groups, in partnership with the Texas Parks and Wildlife Department, heeded and addressed these concerns, ultimately creating the Government Canyon State Natural Area (SNA).
+Land purchases toward that goal began in 1993, and the Government Canyon SNA officially opened in October of 2005.

 Not only does Government Canyon serve as a recharge zone for the Edwards Aquifer, but it's laid out as a serene and scenic recharge zone for visitors, as well.
 Open to the public Fridays through Mondays year round, the natural area provides ample opportunity for both relaxation and adventure, not to mention the breathtaking beauty of the Texas Hill Country.

-Over 40 miles of trails wind through Government Canyon, and they're ideal for hiking and bike riding.
+With over 40 miles of them to explore, the Government Canyon trails are ideal for hiking and bike riding.
 (Some trails are designated for hiking only; this map outlines the trails in more detail.)
 While you explore the trails here, there's plenty of bird and wildlife species to spy along your way; there are also ranger-guided tours along the hiking trails available; contact the park (contact info listed below) for more details.
 There are also geocaching spots on the trails, and the young ones will love exploring the playscape sculpted from all-natural materials.
 Several lookout destinations on the trails here offer some of the most amazing views of the Hill Country, too; be sure to bring your camera!

 One of the trails at Government Canyon is particularly popular.
 The military supply road that was built in the 1850s is still here; it's called the Joe Johnston Road, after the lieutenant colonel who mapped out and oversaw the original project.
 History buffs will appreciate the trip through time they'll experience along this trail.
 One of the highlights is the Zizelmann House, which appears much as it did when it was built here in 1882.
 You'll really take a step back in time when you see the fossilized dinosaur tracks here, pressed into the mud 110 million years ago!